ganderzz/dylanpaulus.com/_posts/2018-5-15-using-react-with-typescript-part-one.md

 First, we create a new [interface](https://www.typescriptlang.org/docs/handbook/interfaces.html) that defines the *shape* of our component's state.

 Notice that as a practice we start the interface name with an uppercase **"I"**.
-This is borrowed from OOP languages, like C#, to allow us to better identify what is a variable *vs* type *vs* interface.
+This is borrowed from OOP languages, like C#, to allow us to better identify a variable *vs* type *vs* interface.

 Another practice I've adopted: define Typescript types in PascalCase, and Javascript variables in camelCase.
 Yet another helpful naming scheme to prevent trying use a type definition as executable code!

 Moving on, we define our component's state as having one field, count.
-In Typescript, there is no difference between a float `0.0001` and an int `10`.
+In Typescript there is no difference between a float `0.0001` and an int `10`.
 To say something is 'number-like', we give it the type `number`.

 ##### Class Definition